Some results on homogeneous locally nilpotent $R$-derivations on $R[X,Y,Z]$

-The following result was proved by Bass, Connell and Wright and independently by Suslin.
+The following result was proved by Bass, Connell and Wright in \cite{bcw} and independently by Suslin in \cite{su}.

-\begin{thm}[H. Bass, E.H.
-Connell and D.L.
-Wright \cite{bcw}; A.A.
-Suslin \cite{su}]\thlabel{bcw} Let $A$ be a ring and $B$ a finitely presented $A$-algebra.
-Suppose that the $A_{\m}$-algebra $B_{\m}$ is isomorphic to the symmetric algebra of some $A_{\m}$-module for every maximal ideal $\m$ of $A$.
-Then $B \simeq Sym_{A}(M)$ for some finitely presented $A$-module $M$. \end{thm}
+\begin{thm}\thlabel{bcw} Let $A$ be a ring and $B$ a finitely presented $A$-algebra.
+Suppose that the $A_{\m}$-algebra $B_{\m}$ is isomorphic to the symmetric algebra of some $A_{\m}$-module for each maximal ideal $\m$ of $A$.
+Then $B \cong {\rm{Sym}}_{A}(M)$ for some finitely presented $A$-module $M$. \end{thm}